Bikram9168/DSA-in-JAVA/README.md

 ## If Else
-In this file we discus some common questions and also some important topics and new concepts like ==> Logical or (||) , Logical and (&&) , Logical Not (!=) etc ant it's uses.
+-In this file we discus some common questions and also some important topics and new concepts like
+- Logical or (||) , Logical and (&&) , Logical Not (!=) etc ant it's uses.
-In this file we will also discuse about were we use a single if condition and where we use if - else statement and where we use if else ladder and where we use multiple if or else-if statement.
+-In this file we will also discuse about were we use a single if condition and where we use if - else statement and where we use if else ladder and where we use multiple if or else-if statement.

 # Loops in Programming